 Lemongrass, may chang and neroli are all good for a citrus blast, whilst I love grapefruit it is not good in soap, the scent is here today and gone tomorrow so you really need to pair it with something to anchor that scent right down, Ylang and geranium as above is good, or try Patchouli.
 I love it so much I refuse to give up on Grapefruit completely.

 Rosemary is another all time favourite, it is incredibly versatile, has a distinctive scent, lasts well and is economical.

-When deciding on your combinations you must bear in mind that firstly there are max permitted % allowed in soap (3% in the EU) but also that different essential oils have different limits themselves.
+When deciding on your combinations you must bear in mind that firstly there are max permitted % allowed in soap (3% in the UK/EU as a guide) but also that different essential oils have different limits themselves.
 Some can only be used in very small amounts.
-All of the above are safe at up to 3% of base oils (total essential oils not each) with the exception of peppermint which can only be used at 2%.
+Unfortunately this information is not readily available as it is also determined by combinations and total allergens in those combinations.

 Anchoring your scent - the single biggest headache I can think of in soap making.
 There is a school of thought that mixing your essential oils with natural clays prior to adding to your soap mix gives it something to 'stick' to.
 Kaolin clay is a big favourite and this is something I feel I have had some success with in recent batches.
 I have also used my coloured clays, green clay or pink clay for example and I have come to the conclusion that they work equally as well.
 Mix your clay and essential oils together before you add to your soap batter and just let them sit for a few minutes.